 Daylight Saving Time ends Nov.
 5. That means we’ll all get an extra hour of sleep.
 But before you get too excited about a little extra snooze time, you should know that the end of Daylight Saving Time brings with it potentially dangerous side effects related to road safety.

-Lytx VP of Safety Services Del Lisk explains why the Monday morning and evening commutes after a time change are so challenging for drivers (and how fleet safety managers can ensure their drivers turn in safe and sound Monday night).
+Lytx VP of Global Sales Strategy Jeff Martin explains why the Monday morning and evening commutes after a time change are so challenging for drivers (and how fleet safety managers can ensure their drivers turn in safe and sound Monday night).

 Fatigued drivers behind the wheel could be more prone to collisions

 While people may sleep an extra hour on Sunday morning, it may not change what time they go to bed.
-Problem is, “by the time people go back to work on Monday, the body hasn’t adjusted to the new sleep schedule,” Lisk said.
+Problem is, “by the time people go back to work on Monday, the body simply hasn’t adjusted to the new sleep and wake schedule,” Martin said.

 Earlier darkness affects circadian rhythms